Smart, sharp wedding suit

 Henry Herbert Tailors: London’s Wedding Tailor

-Henry Herbert Tailors wedding suits offer tailored elegance for wedding days – from morning suits for the groom to wedding suits for the whole wedding party.
-We use the most luxurious English, Scottish and Italian fabrics.
+Henry Herbert Tailors wedding suits offer tailored elegance for wedding days – from morning suits for the groom to wedding suits and bespoke shirts for the whole wedding party.
+We use the most luxurious English, Scottish and Italian fabrics, and the finest cottons.

-Our tailors can visit you in London or you can visit our trained tailors by appointment on Savile Row.
+Our tailors can visit you anywhere in London, with our Savile Row by Scooter Service, or you can meet with our trained tailors by appointment on Savile Row.

 The Double-Breasted: The comeback kid?